Bambara language: Grammar

-Bambara is an agglutinative language, meaning that morphemes are glued together to form a word.

-The basic sentence structure is subject-object-verb (SOV).
+The basic sentence structure is subject–object–verb (SOV).
 Take the phrase, n t'a lon (I don't know [it]). n is the subject (I), a is the object (it), and [ta] lon is the verb ([to] know).
 The t' is from the negative present tense marker té, bé being the affirmative present tense marker (n b'a don would mean "I know it").
 Like many SOV languages, Bambara uses postpositions rather than prepositions - their role being similar to English prepositions but placed after the noun.

-The language has two (mid/standard and high) tones; e.g. sa 'die' vs. sá 'snake.'
 The typical argument structure of the language consists of a subject, followed by an aspectival auxiliary, followed by the direct object, and finally a transitive verb.

 Bambara does not inflect for gender.
-Gender for a noun can be specified by adding an adjective, -cɛ or -kɛ for male and -muso for female.
+Gender for a noun can be specified by adding a suffix, -cɛ or -kɛ for male and -muso for female.
 The plural is formed by attaching a vocalic suffix -u, most often with a low tone (in the orthography, -w) to nouns or adjectives.